Incognito/rumprun_wiki_wiki/Wiki-Guidelines.md

 ------

-To help find articles from the [page list](http://repo.rumpkernel.org/wiki/wiki/_pages), choose a title of the form "Category: Subject".
+To help find articles from the [page list](http://repo.rumpkernel.org/wiki/wiki/_pages), use a page title of the form "Category: Subject".
 See the page list for examples.

 The current categories are: